Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Luminous Plant
       - Light
       - 5☼
       - Glowing moss, flowers, bulbs or likewise pulled from the environment.
 Passively lights a radius of 1 square from its bearer, or can be taken in a free hand to increase the radius to 2.
+This light fades to nothing after the next rest.
     * - Flash
       - Light
       - 25☼